 The air temperature is taken as upper boundary condition with a n-factor of 1.0 (no damping or amplifying).
 No snow model was activated in order to demonstrate the effects of the heat transfer model only.
-A more practical example follows in figures ....
+A more practical example follows in figures

-The result of the heat transfer model is shown in figures 2.24.9 and 2.24.11.
+The result of the heat transfer model is shown in figures 2.24.10 and 2.24.12.
 Several interesting effects can be observed:

-- damping of amplitude: the deeper the soil layer, the smaller the amplitude of the temperature changes - time-shift of amplitude: the deeper the soil layer, the later the minimum and maximum occur - larger temperature amplitudes for frozen soils compared to thawed soils (e.g. The red line in figure 2.24.9) - no diurnal fluctuations below 50 cm (thawed) and 80-90 cm (frozen) resp. - Almost no diurnal fluctuations during phase change - phase change takes a long time (much energy must be transported into the soil to supply the latent heat for melting.
-Vice versa, during freezing, a lot of energy is set free, delaying the freezing of the soil for a considerable amount of time - the last effect in conjunction with the time shift leads to the situation that almost the entire figure 2.24.8: temperatures used for heat transfer test data for hourly data (daily fluctuation +/-10°C)

-- thawed soil starts to freeze in late September / early October. - The "wavy" shape of the temperature graphs is a numerical effect of the discretization.
+- damping of amplitude: the deeper the soil layer, the smaller the amplitude of the temperature changes - time-shift of amplitude: the deeper the soil layer, the later the minimum and maximum occur - larger temperature amplitudes for frozen soils compared to thawed soils (e.g. The red line in figure 2.24.10) - no diurnal fluctuations below 50 cm (thawed) and 80-90 cm (frozen) resp. - Almost no diurnal fluctuations during phase change - phase change takes a long time (much energy must be transported into the soil to supply the latent heat for melting.
+Vice versa, during freezing, a lot of energy is set free, delaying the freezing of the soil for a considerable amount of time - the last effect in conjunction with the time shift leads to the situation that almost the entire thawed soil starts to freeze in late September / early October. - The "wavy" shape of the temperature graphs is a numerical effect of the discretization.
 The temperatures are valid for the entire soil layer.
 So if a layer is thawing, the entire layer absorbs the latent heat for melting, thus affecting heat transfer to and from the lower and upper layer.